IAI Heron: Project Cheetah

 Project Cheetah was a programme of the Indian Armed Forces to upgrade and weaponise their existing fleet of around 90 Heron UAVs.

 The project gain fast-track approval from the Defence Acquisition Council (DAC) on 14 July 2021.
 Around 90 drones were to be upgraded with satellite communication (SATCOM), advanced reconnaissance equipment and ability to fire laser-guided bombs, air-launched anti-tank guided missiles and other precision-guided munitions.
 The programme will cost around ₹3500 crore.
-The cost negotiation was completed a year ago.
-After this, the proposal would be sent to the Cabinet Committee on Security for final approval.
+The cost negotiation was completed around 2021-22.
+After this, the proposal was sent to the Cabinet Committee on Security for final approval.

-On 19 September 2022, it was reported that the upgrades will be carried out by manufacturing units of Indian firms with assistance from Israel.
-In the current variant, the equipment of the UAVs include thermographic camera, airborne ground surveillance, visible light, radar systems, etc. Th project was reportedVs were expected to undergo upgrades in two phases.
+On 19 September 2022, it was reported that the upgrades would be carried out by manufacturing units of Indian firms with assistance from Israel.
+In the current variant, the equipment of the UAVs includes thermographic camera, airborne ground surveillance, visible light, radar systems, etc. The project was were expected to undergo upgrades in two phases.
 In the first phase, "in the last stage of decision-making".

 The UAVs were to be upgraded in two phases.
 In the first phase, the SATCOM and sensor suite was upgradation would be carried out.
 SATCOM capability would enhance the range to unlimited of the UAVs which is restricted to the within visual range of 200-250 km.
 However, in 2023, it was reported that India has dropped plans to arm the Heron drones in the Armed Forces and the other upgrades would be carried out within India.
 The report stated that the airspace that India has to fight in is heavily contested and is not very suitable for drone warfare.